-2018 has seen the introduction of new programs, and the continuation of successful learning options from last year.
+2019 has seen the introduction of new programs, and the continuation of successful learning options from last year.

-- Two Young people completed Certificate II in General Education for Adults. - Five Young people completed Certificate I in Access to Vocational Pathways - 15 Young People successfully undertook White Card and - 4 Young People did Responsible Service of Alcohol qualifications and did Responsible Gambling Course. - Eight Young people got their Learners License (Ls) - Ten Young people completed the First Aid Course. - We offered integrated programs of mandatory NESA courses for both Stage 4 and Stage 5. - Active learning continued to be a strong focus of life at Wollongong Flexi.
-We continued our connection with Project Warrior and started a Boxing Program where the trainers continue to challenge young people to be strong team members and inspiring leaders for each other. - We consolidated our relationship with Circus Monoxide, a local community arts organisation, in which our young people developed social skills, confidence and found their voice through circus.
-Young people enjoyed expressing their incredible creativity in this way. - Wollongong FLC now has an OZ Tag team that competes in an interschool tournament as well as in the local after school competition.
+- 4 Young people completed Certificate II in Skills for Work & Vocational Pathways - 5 Young people completed Certificate I in Access to Vocational Pathways - 2 Young people completed Certificate I in Functional Literacy - 9 Young People successfully undertook White Card and - 2 Young People did Responsible Service of Alcohol qualifications. - 11 Young people got their Learners License (Ls) - 10 Young people completed the First Aid Course. - We offered integrated programs of mandatory NESA courses for both Stage 4 and Stage 5. - Active learning continued to be a strong focus of life at Wollongong Flexi.
+We continued our connection with Project Warrior and started a Basketball and Futsal Program which continue to challenge young people to be strong team members and inspiring leaders for each other. - We consolidated our relationship with Green Connect, a local community organisation, in which our young people developed social skills, confidence and employability skills through Work Experience. - Wollongong FLC photography exhibits featured on the walls of Wollongong Youth Centre.